SaaS magic number icon

 SaaS magic number formula

-As an example, if you spend $100 on marketing in Q4 2022, and revenue increases by $25 in the quarter (or $100 annualized), the Magic Number will be 1.0.
+As an example, if you spend $100 on marketing in Q4 2022, and revenue increases by $25 in the quarter (or $100 annualised), the Magic Number will be 1.0.
 This implies that you paid back the acquisition costs in 1 year.

 Automate SaaS Magic Number